Strategy for quantum algorithm design assisted by machine learning: Summary and remarks

 \section{Summary and remarks}

 We have presented a method for quantum algorithm design based on machine learning.
 The simulator we have used is a {\em quantum-classical hybrid}, where the quantum student is being taught by a classical teacher.
 We discussed that such a hybridization is beneficial in terms of the usefulness and the implementation cost.
-Our simulator is of general purpose and, in principle, every quantum algorithm could be found with it.
+Our simulator was applicable to design an oracle-based quantum algorithm.
 As a case study, we demonstrated that our simulator can faithfully learn a single-query quantum algorithm that solves DJ problem even though it does not have to.
 The found algorithms are equivalent, but not exactly equal, to the original DJ algorithm with the fitness $\simeq 1$.

 We also investigated the learning time, as it would become increasingly important in application not only due to the large-scale problem often arises in machine learning but also for the fact that in its learning our simulator potentially exhibits the quantum speedup, if any, of an algorithm to be found.
 In the investigation, we observed that the learning time is proportional to the {\em square root} of the size of the parameter space instead of the exponential dependance in the classical machine learning.
 This result is very suggestive.
 We expect that our simulator will reflect the quantum speedup of the found algorithm in its learning, possibly in synergy with the findings from the reference~\cite{Manzano09} that for quantum algorithms the size of the parameter space can be significantly smaller than for their classical counterparts: Not only their learning time scales more favorably with the size of the space but also this size is smaller to begin with.